Skip to main content

 (i) Assessment/evaluation and re-assessment/re-evaluation to determine the current health status of the eligible child in order to identify and facilitate provision of appropriate nursing treatment to address the findings of the assessment/evaluation or re-assessment/re-evaluation.

-(iii) The implementation of medical/nursing procedures/treatments prescribed by a medicaid authorized prescriber for the medicaid eligible child, which may include tube feeds, bowel and bladder care, colostomy care, catheterizations, respiratory treatment, wound care, and any other services that are prescribed by a medicaid authorized prescriber.
+(ii) The implementation of medical/nursing procedures/treatments in accordance with paragraph (A)(11) of rule 5160-35-01 of the Administrative Code for the medicaid eligible child, which may include tube feeds, bowel and bladder care, colostomy care, catheterizations, respiratory treatment, wound care, chronic disease management, and behavioral health services as described in paragraph (C)(6)(c)(iii)(c)(i) of this rule and any other services that are prescribed in accordance with paragraph (A)(11) of rule 5160-35-01 of the Administrative Code.

 (b) Qualified practitioners who can deliver the services: